Lumy0726/RoutePePe/README.md

 Like opening UI again, or setting automation of RoutePePe parameter, etc.
 Statistic values are not saved on preset.
 You can just touch statistic parameter to reset statistic value.
-> * Connected, (first avg buffer pos)
+> * Connected, (first resample avg buffer pos)
 > > This shows status of RoutePePe.
 If connection is on, this value will be true.
 For disconnection this value is not changed (but "Resync - low" and/or "Overflow" statistic will be increased).
-This also shows first average buffer position, which is actually decides latency, but actual latency can be slightly different than this value too.
+This also shows first resample average buffer position, which is actually decides latency, but actual latency can be slightly different than this value too.
-This first average buffer position is only one-time updated after the first connection or after the resync, after some time ("Counts to get avg buffer pos (ForResample)" setting value increases this time).
+This first resample average buffer position is only one-time updated after the first connection or after the resync, and after some time to calculate average buffer position.
-Note that first average buffer position is only displayed if RoutePePe has output channels and resample is enabled.
+Note that first resample average buffer position is only displayed if RoutePePe has output channels and resample is enabled.
 RoutePePe can say that average buffer position is "a - r <= avgerage buffer position <= a + r", if resample is enabled,
-('a' is the first average buffer position, 'r' is "Resample if avg buffer pos moves over->" value).
+('a' is the first resample average buffer position, 'r' is "Resample if avg buffer pos moves over->" value).
 You can not connect/disconnect or control latency with changing this value..
 > * Resync - (low, high)
 > > Counts of resync because buffer position is low or high.